twilson63/permaweb-cookbook/README.md

 #### Guides

-These are structured, 0 -> 1 guides for building on the Permaweb, which assume no prior knowledge of Arweave or AO.
+These are structured guides for building on the Permaweb, which assume no prior knowledge of Arweave or AO.

 #### Tooling